marcozullich/pruned_layer_similarity/README.md

 ### Similarity metrics based on Canonical Correlation Analysis (CCA)

-CCA acts on the two layers by finding linear transforms such that the two layers get transforms into two sets of orthonormal vectors, Z<sub>1</sub> and Z<sub>2</sub>, in the n-dimensional real space.
+CCA acts on the two layers by finding linear transforms such that the two layers get transformed into two sets of orthonormal vectors, Z<sub>1</sub> and Z<sub>2</sub>, in the n-dimensional real space.
 The columns of Z<sub>1</sub> and Z<sub>2</sub> are built s.t. their residual Pearson correlation gets maximized: hence, we find a set of (decreasing) Pearson correlations ρ<sub>1</sub>,...,ρ<sub>p</sub>, where p = min(p<sub>1</sub>, p<sub>2</sub>).

 We can average those values obtaining the **Mean CCA Similarity**.

 A weighted average yields the **Projection Weighted CCA (PWCCA)**.
 Refer to [4] for more details.